mzazon/awesome-cloud-projects/aws/sagemaker-automl-forecasting/sagemaker-automl-forecasting.md

    echo "✅ AutoML job created: ${AUTOML_JOB_NAME}"
    ```

-   The AutoML job is now configured to evaluate multiple algorithms including CNN-QR, DeepAR, Prophet, and traditional statistical methods.
-It will automatically select the best performing combination based on the MAPE metric, creating an ensemble model that leverages the strengths of different forecasting approaches.
+   The AutoML job evaluates multiple algorithms including CNN-QR for capturing complex temporal patterns, DeepAR for handling seasonality, Prophet for trend detection, and traditional statistical methods.
+It automatically selects the best performing combination based on the MAPE metric, creating an ensemble model that leverages the strengths of different forecasting approaches.

 4. **Monitor AutoML Job Progress**:

-   AutoML jobs for time series forecasting typically require 2-4 hours to complete as they evaluate multiple algorithms, perform hyperparameter optimization, and create ensemble models.
-Monitoring progress ensures you can respond quickly to any issues and track the training pipeline's advancement.
+   SageMaker AutoML jobs for time series forecasting typically require 2-4 hours to complete as they evaluate multiple algorithms, perform hyperparameter optimization, and create ensemble models.
+Real-time monitoring ensures you can respond quickly to any issues and track the training pipeline's advancement through different phases.

    ```bash
    # Function to check job status